Success Automobile Manufacturing Company: Success Models A and B

 Success only offered high-wheeler models.
-The initial Model A featured an air-cooled single cylinder gasoline engine of 3 x 3 in. bore and stroke, giving a capacity of 21,21 c.i. or 347.5 cm³, and delivered 2 to 3 HP., steel tires (rubber was available, for US$25 extra), and a 2-speed planetary transmission brought power via a single chain to a sprocket on the right rear wheel only.
+The initial Model A featured an air-cooled single cylinder gasoline engine of 3 × 3 in bore and stroke, giving a capacity of 21.21 cuin, and delivered 2 to 3 hp, steel tires (rubber was available, for US$25 extra), and a 2-speed planetary transmission brought power via a single chain to a sprocket on the right rear wheel only.
 The engine was placed under the car, on the right side below the driver's seat.
-Front wheels had a diameter of 37 in.
-(940 mm), rear wheels of 41 in.
-(1041 mm).
+Front wheels had a diameter of 37 in, rear wheels of 41 in.

-It claimed speeds of 4-18 mph (6.5–29 km/h) and mileage of 100mpg (4.25 L/100 km).
+It claimed speeds of 4–18 mph and mileage of 100 mpgus.

-A slightly improved Model B followed in 1907 with a 4 HP single cylinder engine.
+A slightly improved Model B followed in 1907 with a 4 hp single cylinder engine.

 Models C, D, E, and F

 Also in 1908, a slightly more sophisticated high wheeler came with the 2-cylinder Model C. Its engine delivered 10 HP, and the vehicle got a longer wheelbase.
 1908 brought two more horsepower to the Model C, and a choice of bodywork, including the first Success commercial car.
 In 1909, the final year of the company's existence, the single cylinder model and the additional body styles for the Model C were dropped.
 Instead, new models were introduced: Model D, a Surrey that offered more power and a longer wheelbase for less money than the previous C variant, Model E, which was a more comfortable runabout than the C, offering more power and the longest wheelbase of all Success cars (96 in. / 2438 mm), and finally a different type of car, a 24 hp four-cylinder sports car.